 Following are the standout skills to become an electrician:

-Technical ability: Electricians need to be good in mathematics and critical thinking skills as their job requires them to think technically.
-They should have both theoretical as well as well practical knowledge.
-They should know to read blueprints and must be up to date about codes.
+- Technical ability: Electricians need to be good at mathematics and critical thinking, as their job requires them to think technically.
+They should have both theoretical as well as practical knowledge.
+They should know how to read blueprints and must be up-to-date about codes.

-Manual Dexterity: electricians have to be on their feet all day most of the time.
-Their work will require them to crawl through tight spaces, lifting heavy materials etc which requires electricians to have dexterity, physical stamina and strength.
+- Manual dexterity: Electricians often have to be on their feet all day.
+Their work will require them to crawl through tight spaces and heavy materials, which requires electricians to have dexterity, physical stamina, and strength.

-Good Customer Service: electricians work for customers.
-Therefore it is essential that they provide good customer service.
-In many cases people appreciate good customer service more than the product.
+- Good customer service: Electricians work for customers.
+Therefore, it's essential that they provide good customer service.
+Often, people appreciate good customer service from a licensed electrician more than the product.

-Business savvy: Most electricians work independently.
-This requires them to have the ability to track progress of their jobs, plan out payroll and handle all other duties common to small business.
-Hence it is important that electricians have the right knowledge about business
+- Business savvy: Most electricians work independently.
+This requires them to be able to track the progress of their jobs, plan out payroll, and handle all other duties common to small businesses.
+Hence, it's important that electricians have the right knowledge about business.

-Good Communication skills: An electricians job is technical in nature.
+Good communication skills: An electrician's job is technical in nature.
 But every job requires good interpersonal skills.
-Electricians must be able to understand the needs and must be able to effectively communicate the needs.
-Electricians also trains apprentices.
-Hence it is important that they have good communication skills so as to be able to train the apprentices well.
+Electricians must be able to understand electrical problems and effectively communicate them.
+Electricians also train apprentices, which requires good communication skills.